 Notes

-- Make sure you firmly pack down the flapjack mixture into the tin to ensure they stick together, and don't crumble when cut.
+- Firmly pack down the flapjack mixture into the baking tin, to ensure they stick together and don't crumble when cut.

-- Allow the flapjacks to cool completely before cutting into squares.
-To speed up the process you can place the tin in the fridge for 1 hour.
+- Allow the flapjacks to cool completely before cutting them into squares.
+To speed up the process you can place the baking tin in the fridge for 1 hour.

 - Add 75g of dried fruit to the oat mixture.
 Raisins or chopped apricots would work well.